 3. If additional space is needed for any section, attach an extra page containing the relevant section.
 Complete it and upload it with your application, selecting “other” as the document type.
 The additional information can be in JPG, JPEG, or PDF format.

 4. Follow the provided instructions to complete the forms.
-While most questions are straightforward, additional instructions are provided for certain questions.
-Ensure that all questions are answered comprehensively.
+Most questions are straightforward, but for certain questions, there are additional instructions.
+You must answer all questions in depth.

 Step 4.
 Payment of Application Fee